-Like onions and garlic, asparagus (Asparagus officinalis) is a member of the lily family (Liliaceae).
-Asparagus is a dietary source of asparagine, folate, quercetin, vitamin A (from its beta-carotene content), rutin, vitamin K, and fiber.
+Like onions and garlic, asparagus (Asparagus officinalis) is a member of the lily family.
+Asparagus is a dietary source of asparagine, folate, quercetin, beta-carotene, rutin, vitamin K, and fiber.
 Asparagus also contains some glutathione, lutein, ferulic acid, and various saponins, most of which have been reported to have anti-cancer properties.

 Asparagus has been shown to have antioxidant, mutagenic, cholesterol lowering and diuretic properties, as well as to protect the liver from toxic insults such as alcohol.
 Asparagus saponins have been shown reduce growth and induce apoptosis in human leukemia, liver, gastric and colon cancer cells in the laboratory.